hammingcube/gowebapp/README.md

 docker run --publish 8080:8080 maddyonline/gowebapp
 ```

 Visit `http://localhost:8080/hi` to see the app in action.

-(Use docker VM's IP address instead of localhost if docker is running in VM as in Mac OSX.)
+**Note**: *Use docker VM's IP address instead of localhost if docker is running in VM as in Mac OSX.*

 ### More Elaborate Instructions